tomwayson/esri-karma-tutorial/README.md

 # Esri Karma Tutorial

+> **NOTE:** I now consider the techniques shown in this tutorial as an anti-pattern.
+Specifically, I think that you should avoid using the ArcGIS API or Dojo to load your application code and especially your test code.
+Instead, try using something like [esri-loader](https://github.com/Esri/esri-loader) to lazy-load the ArcGIS API only when you need it.
+Then you can test your application code the way you normally would with Karma or whatever framework you like by mocking esri-laoder's `loadModules()` or your own modules that wrap it.
+If you are unable to use esri-loader, or you are maintainging a legacy Dojo 1 application, then you should probably just use [Intern](https://theintern.io/).

 If you're building web mapping apps using the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/), and need a way to automate running your unit tests, this tutorial will show you how using the [Karma test runner](http://karma-runner.github.io/) and [Jasmine](https://jasmine.github.io/) BDD-style testing framework.

 <!-- TODO: add link to gh-pages